Job Applicant Pre-Employment Screening

 Social Security Number Tracing

-Utilized to verify the validity of social security information used for credit and criminal checks.
+Used to verify the validity of social security information, this is employed for credit and criminal checks.

 Employers must test all applicants if they conduct drug testing and do so in accordance with state law.
 Drug testing has become a common practice to ascertain the trustworthiness of prospective employees, avoid workplace injuries, and ensure that hires will be productive employees.